Trudko/advanced-new-file/README.md

 ## Please switch to Advanced Open File

+Advanced New File is no longer being maintained.
+Please switch to Advanced Open File: [advanced-open-file](https://atom.io/packages/advanced-open-file)

+## Advanced New File

 Advanced New File is fork of existing package Fancy New File.
 First of all let me thank rev087 - author of Fancy New File for great work.
 I forked this folder because old one wasn't maintained for few months and I couldn't contact the author.